webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Science-Fiction-Rules-Module.md

 >**Spacecraft (and Starship)**
 >When it is important to make a distinction from a simple vehicle restricted to the land, sea, or air of a single planet, the term “spacecraft” is used for vehicles that travel beyond a single planet’s atmosphere.
 Some spacecraft can operate both in space and as planetary vehicles, as noted in their entries.
 Additionally, a spacecraft that has FTL capability (as opposed to only interplanetary capability within a single solar system) is referred to as a starship.
-#### Variable Cost by Tech Rating
-Vehicle costs assume the setting is predominantly of the same tech rating as the vehicle’s tech rating.
+### Variable Cost by Tech RatingVehicle costs assume the setting is predominantly of the same tech rating as the vehicle’s tech rating.
 However, the price might drop by a price category if the setting tech rating is predominantly greater than the vehicle’s rating.
 #### Contemporary Styling in Advanced or Fantastic Settings
 As previously indicated, vehicles listed as contemporary might be found in settings using advanced or fantastic tech, possibly at a lower price.
 However, the vehicles available in these future worlds are not (necessarily) antiques, but rather cheaply made objects, possibly with the veneer and stylings of vehicles suitable to the setting, and possibly the power source, too.
 #### Priceless Price Category